Privacy Principles

 2.6 De-identified Data

 Data is de-identified when there exists a high level of confidence that no person described by the data can be identified, directly or indirectly (e.g. via association with an identifier, user agent, or device), by that data alone or in combination with other available information.
+Many local regulations define additional requirements for data to be considered de-identified, but those requirements should not be treated as a maximum degree of privacy protection.
 Note that further considerations relating to groups are covered in the Collective Issues in Privacy section.

 We talk of controlled de-identified data when: